Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Methodology

 \subsection{The Artificial Neural Networks in This Work}

 In our work, we tried to reconstruct the $H(z)$ in the range of $z\in[0,2]$.
-As shown in the fig. \ref{fig:my}, in the begining of our neural network, we built a CNN to process the two-dimensional covariance matrix.
-After the two-dimensional input data was converted into one-dimensional, we added the z (redshift) to the network and built a full connected network.
-Finally, in the output part of the neural network, we got the reconstructed $H(z)$ in the range of $z\in[0,2]$.
-(In shape $(200,)$)
+As shown in the Fig. \ref{fig:my}, in the begining of our neural network, we built a CNN to process the two-dimensional covariance matrix.
+Then we added the z (redshift) to the network with the compressed covariance matrix to a full connected network.
+Flinally, the network outputs the reconstructed H(z) in redshift range $[0,2]$ as a 200-element array.
+In our work, to compute the covariance loss efficiently, we let the network directly output reconstructed data with a shape of $(1000, 200)$ (An example shown in Fig. \ref{fig:H_pred}).
+Here, the first dimension (1000) corresponds to 1000 distinct reconstruction of $H(z)$ in the redshift range of $z \in [0, 2]$ (note: this sample size can be increased as needed, e.g., to 2000 or much larger).
+Therefore the network would be simultaneous processing of 1000 covariance matrices, each with dimensions $(200, 200)$, resulting in a 3D tensor structure $(1000, 200, 200)$.
+Through convolutional layers, these are compressed to an output shape of $[1000, D_{\text{cov}}]$, where $D_{\text{cov}}$ denotes the reduced dimensionality of the compressed covariance representation.
+Consistent with this architecture, the redshift inputs are structured as a $(1000, 32)$ matrix, representing 1000 sets of redshift values paired with their corresponding $H(z)$ realizations.

-In our nueral network, the loss consists of two parts: the loss of the reconstruction and the loss of the covariance matrix.
-Firstly, we will calculatet the reconstruction loss between the output and the training data with MSE (mean squared error) loss:
+In our neural network, the loss consists of two parts: the loss of the reconstruction and the loss of the covariance matrix.
+Firstly, we calculated the reconstruction loss between the output and the training data with MSE (mean squared error) loss:

-Then we calculate the covariance matrix of the output data, and calculate the MSE with the input covariance matrix.
+Then we further calculated the covariance matrix of the output data, and thus computed the MSE loss between the training covariance matrix and the covariance matrix of the output data, in our work we define it as covariance loss:

-We name it covariance loss.
-With the combination of two losses, we hope that the output of our neural network could learn the characteristics of the two training data.

-\section{data}
+\section{Data}